 How do I register?

 There is no registration fee.
-Register by sending email to Salvador Vera at email@example.com by noon on October 13, 2015.
-Please include the name of your school, the names of all teachers who will be attending, the number of students who will be attending, and if you will need a parking permit (see parking information).
-Also, please indicate the distribution of T-shirt sizes for your group, including the teachers (e.g., 4 small, 5 medium, 3 large, 1 XLarge, 1 XXL).
+Please fill out the form: 2016 NAU HSMD Registration Form by October 12, 2016.
+You will be asked to provide the name of your school, the names of all teachers who will be attending, the number of students who will be attending, t-shirt sizes and if you will need a parking permit (see parking information).